kubernetes-sigs/gateway-api/docs-src/spec.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ParametersRef is a controller specific resource containing
+<p>ParametersRef is a controller-specific resource containing
 the configuration parameters corresponding to this class.
 This is optional if the controller does not require any additional configuration.</p>